-MLG Capital, using this statement as the bedrock of our investing philosophy, seeks, and has historically sourced, opportunities at every point of the market cycle.
-Over the last 30 years many cycles of occurred, each with their own challenges and causes.
+MLG Capital, using this statement as the bedrock of our investing philosophy, seeks and has historically sourced, opportunities at every point of the market cycle.
+Over the last 30 years many cycles of occurred, each with its own challenges and causes.
 When we dig deeper, separating the relevant from the irrelevant, opportunities are often hiding in plain sight.
 We minimize risk beyond our control and maximize potential options available to us on acquisitions.
-No easy task!
-Here are things we look for:
+This is no easy task and here are things we look for:

 Simply put, realizing an opportunity to complete a purchase without having to bid against any other groups/buyers.
 No seller should sell off-market, but it happens.
 MLG will strive to establish local real estate relationships with sponsors that have local relationships with local owners.